-The steps to propagate are quite easy to follow, and you can do so without prior experience of propagating.
+The steps to propagate are quite easy to follow, and you can do so without prior experience with propagating.

 The roots of the Jade plant are small and shallow.

-They are better kept in smaller pots are planting jade plants in bigger pots can lead to overwatering.
+They are better kept in smaller pots; planting Jade plants in bigger pots can lead to overwatering.

 Jade plants also do not need to be repotted often.

-Usually, aerial roots are meant to stay above the soil level as they are indicators of a need that the plant wants to be fulfilled.
+Usually, aerial roots are meant to stay above the soil level as they are indicators of a need the plant wants to fulfill.

-When succulents begin to experience root rot, they will start drooping, turning yellow and mushy.
+When succulents experience root rot, they start drooping, turning yellow and mushy.

 When you notice this happening, lift the plant gently from its pot and examine its roots.

-If the root rot has set in, the roots of the plant will turn dark brown or black.
+If the root rot has set in, the plant's roots will turn dark brown or black.